suhanurrahman007/color-story/README.md

 # color-story
-This is my all color.
+This is my all colors.